Joshua Weinshank- Partner

 In 2022, he won a Distinguished Leaders award from the Connecticut Law Tribune (CLT), following his 2017 New Leaders in the Law award from the CLT.
 Attorney Weinshank also won a prestigious 40 Under 40 award from the Fairfield County Business Journal in May 2019, and was named a Super Lawyers Rising Star in both 2018 and 2019.
-In 2017, he was named a New Leader in the Law as part of the Connecticut Law Tribune’s annual statewide Professional Excellence Awards.

 Attorney Weinshank joined Cramer & Anderson after years of practice with a large law firm located on Connecticut’s Fairfield County shoreline.